pic

 Gotcha 1: Integers and Floats

-When working with numeric scalars, it's essential to remember that Int64 and Float64 are distinct types.
-Mixing them can inadvertently introduce type instability.
+Remember that Int64 and Float64 are distinct types.
+Even though Julia promotes integers to floating-point numbers in many contexts, mixing them can still inadvertently introduce type instability.

-To illustrate this case and how to handle it, consider a function foo.
-This takes a numeric variable x as its argument and performs two tasks.
-Firstly, it defines a variable y by transforming x in a way that all negative values are replaced with zero.
-Secondly, it executes an operation based on the resulting y.
+To illustrate this, consider a function foo that takes a numeric variable x as its argument and performs two tasks.
+First, it defines a variable y that replaces x's negative values with zero.
+Second, it executes an operation based on the resulting y.

 function foo(x)